Want the best of VICE News straight to your inbox? Sign up here.

 More subtly, it highlights the trait that contrasts Biden most with the rest of the Democratic field: He has national security experience that other candidates simply cannot match (even if they’ve contended that he has made bad choices, for instance supporting the Iraq War).
 That seeks to reinforce the core of his message that he’s the most electable candidate.

-The video also cleverly picks up on Trudeau’s viral moment that clearly got under Trump’s skin earlier in the week.
-The rapid response ad has already earned Biden media attention and thousands of impressions on social networking that likely make it well worth the cost and hustle to turn around an ad so quickly.
+The video also cleverly picks up on Trudeau’s viral moment, which clearly got under Trump’s skin.
+The rapid-response ad has already earned Biden some media attention and thousands of impressions on social networking that likely make it well worth the cost and the hustle.

-Former Obama campaign manager David Plouffe, for instance, called the ad, “Excellent,” and other Democratic hands have given their glowing praise.
+Former Obama campaign manager David Plouffe, for instance, called the ad “Excellent,” and other Democratic hands have given it glowing praise.

 If there’s any criticism of the ad, it would be that it may be the right ad at the wrong time.
 The ad reinforces what many Democratic primary voters already think about Trump while offering a case for Biden based on foreign policy, an issue Democratic primary voters have said again and again in polls isn’t a driving issue.

-Tobe Berkovitz, who has worked on Democatic campaigns and produced commercials for decades and is now an advertising professor at Boston University, said the ad may not make as big of an impression on voters in Iowa and New Hampshire as it has been making on Twitter.
+Tobe Berkovitz, who has worked on Democatic campaigns and produced commercials for decades and is now an advertising professor at Boston University, said the ad might not impress voters in Iowa and New Hampshire as much as it is on Twitter.